mtumilowicz/rust-rocket-workshop/README.txt

         * Conversely, if we do see a function with a signature like g(p: &i32) (or with the life‐ times written out, g<'a>(p: &'a i32)), we can tell that it does not stash its argument p anywhere that will outlive the call.
+        * When a func‐
+          tion takes a single reference as an argument and returns a single reference, Rust assumes that the two must have the same lifetime.
+          * fn smallest<'a>(v: &'a [i32]) -> &'a i32 { ... }
+        * This says that r can only refer to i32 values that will last for the lifetime of the pro‐ gram, which is rather limiting. struct S {
+            r: &'static i32
+            }
+        * Every type in Rust has a
+          lifetime, including i32 and String.
+          * Most are simply 'static, meaning that values of those types can live for as long as you like; for example, a Vec<i32> is self-contained and needn’t be dropped before any particular variable goes out of scope.
+          * But a type
+            like Vec<&'a i32> has a lifetime that must be enclosed by 'a: it must be dropped while its referents are still alive.
     * lifetime elision
+        * In the simplest cases, you may never need to write out lifetimes for your parameters.
+          Rust just assigns a distinct lifetime to each spot that needs one.
     * utility traits
         * Any type that implements the
             FromStr trait has a from_str method that tries to parse a value of that type from a